 However, that didn’t stop him from continuing his vendor research.
 When he dove in and looked at Trend Micro in more detail, he was really impressed with the innovation.
-“Trend Micro has added new features that protect against the newer threats we see, like behavioural analysis, and had enhanced its multi-layered connected security support,” said Saint-Marc.
+“Trend Micro has added new features that protect against the newer threats we see, like behavioral analysis, and had enhanced its multi-layered connected security support,” said Saint-Marc.

-He found that with Trend Micro™ OfficeScan™, the entire security stack—endpoint protection, behaviour analysis, zero-day vulnerability protection, firewall, power, and USB protection—is integrated and centralised under Control Manager.
+He found that with Trend Micro™ OfficeScan™, the entire security stack—endpoint protection, behavior analysis, zero-day vulnerability protection, firewall, power, and USB protection—is integrated and centralised under Control Manager.
 “We wanted something we could deploy rapidly with minimum disruption and maximum protection.” he explained.

 "Trend Micro has added new features that protect against the newer threats we see."

 Trend Micro’s responsive sales support has also added to the positive customer experience.
 “Our Trend Micro sales rep immediately helped us download and deploy a trial version of the software even before our quote was finalised,” said Saint-Marc.
 “To me, that demonstrates a clear understanding of customer needs and speaks volumes of their level of engagement,” he added.